Administrators can use this dialog to see current License information and sever existing Connections to the APS.net Service.

-- Total Purchased: This is the maximum number of Connections that can be created concurrently for Users who login with this type of Scenario Access.
+- Total Purchased: This is the maximum number of connections created concurrently for Users who log in with this type of Scenario Access.
 Once the maximum is reached, additional logins are not permitted.
 (Note that additional licenses can be purchased and easily installed at any time by contacting support@PlanetTogether.com).

-- Nbr In Use: This is the number of Connections that are currently in session where the User logged in with a particular type of license.
+- Nbr In Use: This is the number of connections currently in session where the User logged in with a particular type of license.
 This number cannot exceed the Total Purchased.

 This grid lists all of the active Connections.

 - Connection Nbr: This is a unique identifier for the Connection.
 The Connection Number can also be seen in the status bar of APS.net Clients so that you know which Connection is being used by a particular instance of a Client.

 - Connection Type: There are two types of Connections: Client and Interface/Scheduling Agent/External.
 The Client is for APS.net Clients.
 The other type is used by the APS.net Interface, the APS.net Scheduling Agent, and all external programs such as custom interfaces.
 There is a separate Timeout for each Connection Type specified in the System Options dialog under the Connections tab.

 - User: This is the Name of the User that logged in using the Connection.

 - License: This is the type of License being used by the Connection.
 It is determined based upon the Scenario Access of the User that is logged in.